Orlando Pirates' Kwame Peprah - Is he the real deal?

 All round game

-What has also impressed me is Peprah's mentality.
-Even when it wasn't falling for him in front of goal - there were times he was desperately unlucky, his head did not drop, and neither did his all-around play.
+What has also impressed is Peprah's mentality.
+Even when it wasn't falling for him in front of goal - there were times he was desperately unlucky, his head did not drop and neither did his all-round play.
 One could see his quality and the feeling was that once he broke the deadlock, the goals would flow, and that is what's happened.

 Consistency